pycage/shellfish/doc/tutorial/ui-theme.md

-The module {@link ui shellfish/ui} is thoroughly using a {@link ui.Theme} element for maintaining a uniform look, and so should you.
+The module {@link ui shellfish/ui} is thoroughly using a {@link ui.Theme Theme}
+element for maintaining a uniform look, and so should you.

 ### Theme in the Document